spierala/mini-rx-store/docs/docs/reducers.md

 });
 ```

-Like this the reducers are ready when the Store is initialized.
+Like this the reducers are ready when the store is initialized.

 #### Option 2: Add feature reducers dynamically
 We can add feature reducers at any time with `store.feature`.